Michigan football reportedly brings back Brian Jean-Mary to coach linebackers

 A familiar face appears to be on his way back to Ann Arbor.

-Michigan football former linebackers coach Brian Jean-Mary is returning to take over his former position, as well as coordinate the run defense, according to 247 Sports' Sam Webb.
+Michigan football former linebackers coach Brian Jean-Mary is returning to take over his former position, as well as coordinate the run defense, according to 247 Sports.

 Jean-Mary, 48, coached the unit under former coach Jim Harbaugh in 2020 — Sherrone Moore was in his final year as the tight ends coach at the time — before he went to Tennessee, where he coached linebackers the past three seasons.